quicwg/wg-materials/ietf101/minutes.md

 Sanjay (Verizon): If we're looking to standardize QUIC, we need it to be stable.
 I don't like the version negotiation (3b) option.
 We should add this into the current release.
 There's a big divide between the designers and the users/operators.

-How many implemntors would implement this? (half a dozen, some overlap)
+How many implementers would implement this? (half a dozen, some overlap)

 mnot: Is the PR clean to get this in and try it in the implementation interop?